 All drivers must have a valid driver's license.
 You may drive with an international driver's license obtained prior to your arrival, or a Washington State Driver's License.
 You are expected to be familiar with the laws for driving in the state of Washington.
 A Driver's Guide may be picked up from the Washington State Department of Licensing (DOL).
 (See Appendix IV.)

 If you apply for a Washington Driver's License, remember to take your identification (passport, I-20 or DS -2019, home country driver's license, university identification card) with you.
 You must also take a copy of your SEVIS registration page in a sealed envelope.
 Three tests are required: vision, knowledge of laws, and driving.
-The knowledge (or written) test costs $20.00 and issuance of the license will have additional costs (verify prices with the DOL).
+The fee for a new license is currently $89.00.
 Currently you do not need a Social Security Number (SSN) to obtain a driver's license, however, you may need to complete a "Social Security Declaration Form", in which you declare you have no social security number.
 If you receive a SSN at a later date, you will need to inform the DOL immediately.

 If you need to learn to drive, you will need a learner's permit.
 Study the driving handbook and pass the written test first.
 You can then be issued a learner's permit.
 This enables you to drive with anyone who has had more than five years of driving experience.
 The learner's permit is good for one year from the day of issue, and should give you enough time to prepare for your driving test.